Oil drops on China import data, weighing on equities

 (Graphic: Global currencies vs. dollar: tmsnrt.rs/2egbfVh)

-Additional reporting by Sujata Rao in London, Hideyuki Sano in Tokyo; Editing by Bernadette Baum and Cynthia Osterman
+Additional reporting by Sujata Rao in London, Hideyuki Sano in Tokyo; Editing by Cynthia Osterman and Phil Berlowitz